Impeachment trial: House managers say Trump sought to cheat in 2020 election

 Opening statements began early Wednesday afternoon, one day after senators debated the rules and timeline of the trial, ultimately voting down a number of proposed amendments by Democrats.

+"In any courtroom in America holding a fair trial you would want to see contemporaneous notes," he said.
+"This Senate should be no different demand.
+Those notes demand to see the truth.
+We're not afraid of those notes.
+We haven't seen them.
+Maybe those notes say something completely different.
+Maybe those notes say no quid pro quo.
+Maybe those notes say it's a perfect call.
+I'd like to see them.
+I'm willing to trust ambassadors."

+At the end of the proceedings, Cheif Justice John Roberts announced that a single one-page classified document identified by House managers that concerns the testimony of Jennifer Williams, who is a national security aid to Vice President Mike Pence, will be made available to senators but will not be made part of the public record.

-The Democratic House managers have three days, beginning Wednesday, to make their opening arguments and present their case against Trump -- which accuses the president of abusing his power in trying to pressure Ukraine to investigate Democratic presidential candidate Joe Biden and his son last year.
+The Democratic House managers have three days, beginning Wednesday, to make their opening arguments and present their case against Trump -- which accuses the president of abusing his power in trying to pressure Ukraine to investigate the Bidens.
 Trump is also charged with obstructing the House investigation that followed.

 Senate Republican leader Mitch McConnell passed his rules resolution on Tuesday, which allowed both Democrats and White House attorneys an extra day to lay out their case.
 Both sides have three days to complete their allotted 24 hours of opening arguments.
 Wednesday's session is expected to last well into Wednesday night.